 Kevin Michaels is a NYS Licensed Mold Assessor 00374

-A Mold Assessment is different than Mold Remediation or Mold Treatment, and required in most cases by NYS Dept. of Labor.
+Mold Assessments are different than Mold Remediation or Mold Treatment, and required in most cases by NYS Dept. of Labor.

 A mold assessment refers to the process of assessing whether there is or has been undesirable mold growth in a building.
 Mold assessments may include a questionnaire about the building history, symptoms observed with the building occupants, a visual inspection, and mold testing.

-Mold remediation (or mold treatment) refers to the process of fixing a mold problem that exists.
-Mold remediation may include fixing or resolving the water problem that caused the mold growth and cleaning and removing the mold growth or items affected by the mold growth.
+Mold remediation (or mold treatment) refers to the process of fixing a mold problem that exists and may include fixing or resolving the water problem that caused the mold growth and cleaning and removing the mold growth or items affected by the mold growth.

 Mold assessors are required to prepare a mold remediation plan that is specific to each project.
 The plan must be provided to the client prior to the commencement of work and include the following: